A Bad Night (song): Critical reception and legacy

-Cat Stevens himself has offered mixed reception of the song.
+Cat Stevens himself has expressed mixed views of the song.
 A short while after release, he believed "it didn't live up to his expectations" and was unsure if the experimental nature of it "worked out".
 Despite being disappointed it "was not doing better", he was glad "he took the chance".
 Mike Hurst praised the song's arrangement, believing it to be his "Manna from heaven", but believed Stevens most likely knew he "went a step too far" with the song since the record was a "stiff".
 Despite this, he "loved it then" and "still does".
 He later suggested it to be "outlandish" and suggested they "went over the top" since people weren't interested in the record.
-Neill believed it was an "industry record"; one liked by people in music industry but not by the record-buying public.
-Nonetheless, "A Bad Night" was the first major letdown for Stevens, who's career was going into a "nosedive"; "Kitty", the follow-up to "A Bad Night", only peaked at number 47 on the Record Retailer chart.
+Neill believed it was an "industry record"; one liked by people in the music industry but not by the record-buying public.
+Nonetheless, "A Bad Night" was the first major letdown for Stevens, whose career was going into a "nosedive"; "Kitty", the follow-up to "A Bad Night", only peaked at number 47 on the Record Retailer chart.